nftstorage/nft.storage/packages/api/README.md

 - `r-` = read only mode
 - `rw` = read and write (normal operation)

+## DB Types

+The postgres rest api can generate automatic type defs based on the table and column names.
+To use this, make sure you've spun down your nft dev environment and run `yarn db-types` from packages/api root directory.
+This will auto generate the `packages/api/utils/db-types/d.ts` file.

+Common errors would be "cannot read version of schema", this typically indicates that another service running on localhost:3000 which is the default port and url for the postgres rest api.

 ## S3 Setup

 We use [S3](https://aws.amazon.com/s3/) for backup and disaster recovery.
 For production deployment an account on AWS is required.